Special Education Teacher

 3. Consult with the director before initiating any teaching or other procedures not specified in the lesson plan

-Compensation. $80 per day (prorated for partial days) Availability.
-As Needed
+Compensation. $95 per day with current teaching certificate/$80 bachelor’s degree (prorated for partial days)

 Substitute Application Packet